 Material selection affects weight, flexibility, durability, and cost.
 The main options used in professional body kit fabrication:

-- Fiberglass (GRP).
-The traditional choice — lightweight, relatively inexpensive, paintable, and easy to repair.
+Fiberglass (GRP) is the traditional choice — lightweight, relatively inexpensive, paintable, and easy to repair.
 Fiberglass body panels can be produced in small quantities from molds at reasonable cost.
 More brittle than OEM plastics; low-speed impacts that would flex a factory bumper may crack fiberglass.

-- Polyurethane (PU).
-Flexible and impact-resistant, closer to OEM bumper material in behavior.
+Polyurethane (PU) is flexible and impact-resistant, closer to OEM bumper material in behavior.
 More expensive to produce than fiberglass but significantly more durable in day-to-day use.
 Better suited for street-driven vehicles that will see regular minor impacts.

-- Carbon fiber.
-Lightweight and visually distinctive.
+Carbon fiber is lightweight and visually distinctive.
 Used for performance-oriented applications where weight reduction matters — splitters, diffusers, hoods, wings.
 Higher cost than fiberglass or polyurethane; repair is more complex.

-- ABS plastic.
-Injection molded; practical for production runs.
+ABS plastic is injection molded and practical for production runs.
 Less common in one-off custom work due to tooling costs, but cost-effective at quantity.

 How Does 3D Scanning Improve Body Kit Fitment?